 We sought projects with lasting benefits which can also help us raise the profile of the Club and attract new members.

-We shall set up agreements for each project, setting out mutual responsibilities, including payment of grant and project milestones.
+We are setting up agreements for each project, setting out mutual responsibilities, including payment of grant and project milestones.

-Ordinarily, we do not expect close involvement with projects we fund – although a nominated Trustee will liaise with each successful award to help ensure successful delivery.
+Ordinarily, we do not expect close involvement with projects we fund – although we have nominated Trustees to liaise with each successful award to help ensure successful delivery.